-As this is essentially the very common “Why our school” prompt, our recommendations for Haverford are in line with similar supplementary essays at other schools.
-First and foremost, stay far, far away from vague statements about a school’s affinity for “academic excellence,” or in the case of a liberal arts school, “the encouragement to pursue study in a variety of fields.”
+As this is essentially the very common “Why our school?” prompt, our recommendations for Haverford are in line with similar supplementary essays at other schools.
+First and foremost, stay far, far away from vague statements about a school’s affinity for “academic excellence,” or in the case of a liberal arts college, “the encouragement to pursue study in a variety of fields.”
 No matter how clever your wording, nothing will save such broad claims from sounding cliché.

-While a campus tour or conversation with a current student are the best ways to gain a feeling for the student body and find examples of ways in which you fit into their niche, simply spending an hour or two reading articles in the student newspaper or familiarizing yourself with academic offerings and professors can have a similar effect.
+While a campus tour and conversation with a current student are the best ways to gain a feeling for the student body and find examples of ways in which you fit into their niche, simply spending an hour or two reading articles in the student newspaper or familiarizing yourself with academic offerings and professors can have a similar effect.

-At the end of the day, your reasoning can be anything as focused as a certain class to something more unusual, like a blossoming tree at the end of the Quad.
+At the end of the day, your reasoning can be anything as focused as a certain class to something more unusual, like a blossoming tree at the end of the quad.
 Regardless of what you select, the most important thing is that it must be specific to Haverford.
-Admissions officers want to see that you have done your research and can envision yourself as an active member of the Haverford community.
+Admissions officers want to see that you have done your research and can envision yourself as an active member of the community.
 Passivity or indifference are the last things you want to come across in an essay, so an enthusiastic or motivated tone is highly recommended for a “Why…?” essay.

 While this could be said of any university, the importance of showing how you fit into a school’s community and why you are drawn to their environment is especially significant at small liberal arts colleges like Haverford.
 In addition to revealing more about your personality, these should be the primary goals of your supplemental essays.
-The key is achieving a fine balance between presenting your academic and extracurricular interests with their relation to Haverford values.
+The key is achieving a fine balance between presenting your academic and extracurricular interests with their relation to the school’s values.

 Show you have done your research and demonstrate how Haverford’s approach to education fits alongside your own.
 How will you benefit from the culture/environment?
-How do you envision four years at Haverford impacting your future?
+How do you envision four years at Haverford College impacting your future?
 What will you contribute to the student body?
 While you don’t have to explicitly ask and answer these questions in your essays, use them as a rough guide for the ideas you hope to convey.
 An admissions officer wants to see not only how you will fit in, but the perspective and influence you’ll bring to campus.